TinyPinch/tiny-pinch/README.md

 Tiny Pinch is a modloader for Tiny Glade, allowing users to inject and run custom mods in the game.

-⚠️ Please back up any saves you have before experimenting with anything here ⚠️
+⚠️ Back up any saves you have before experimenting ⚠️

 ## Components